 AOP plans may need to be amended as circumstances in SAH communities change, and as the Initiative evolves along with the planning and implementation of the ASETS.

 All amendments to the AOP will be reported to FPDI.
 Substantive changes require approval for funding prior to the delivery of training and the changes required a revised AOP.

 Other minor changes can be captured in monthly/quarterly reports.

-Funding is disbursed quarterly based on cash flows developed
+Funding is disbursed monthly based on cash flows developed

 as part of the annual planning process.